banshee/eosfaq/README.md

-# eosfaq
+# EOS Developer FAQ

-EOS developers FAQ
+## How do I configure CLion for EOS development?